 The First Baseball Team

 If you want to credit any one person for inventing baseball as we know it, a man named Alexander Joy Cartwright should likely be given the honor.
-A volunteer firefighter and New York resident, Cartwright played for the New York Knickenbockers, who are now considered by most to be the first official baseball team in America.
+A volunteer firefighter and New York resident, Cartwright played for the New York Knickerbockers, who are now considered by most to be the first official baseball team in America.
 In order to organize game play, Cartwright wrote down a set of rules, a number of which are still in use today, including the three-strike rule and the diamond shape of the infield.
-The rules were completed in 1845, and the Knickenbockers played their first game with them in 1846, competing against a cricket team in New York.
+The rules were completed in 1845, and the Knickerbockers played their first game with them in 1846, competing against a cricket team in New York.

 The NABBP & the NAPBBP

 Cartwright’s rules brought structure to the game of baseball and allowed new teams to spring up throughout the New York area.
 By 1857, 16 of these teams banded together to create the National Association of Base Ball Players or NABBP, an amateur baseball league.
 The Civil War brought men from New York together with gentlemen from throughout the North, and word of baseball quickly spread.
 As a result, there were more than 400 baseball teams in the U.S. by 1867.
 Professional play was first permitted 2 years later, and by 1871, the NAPBBP had split in two to form the National Association of Professional Base Ball Players or NAPBBP.